MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/6-accelerate-tune-performance.md

 ## Increase memory or workers

 Having enough memory or workers may be important to your application and SQL deployment.
 For Azure SQL Database, scale up vCores for higher memory limits or workers.
 For Managed Instance, scale up vCores for higher memory limits.
-Managed Instance also supports increasing workers with 'max worker threads'.
+At the current time, Managed Instance also supports increasing workers with 'max worker threads'.

-> [!NOTE]
-> Managed Instance in the future may limit workers based on vCores

 ## Improve application latency